Online Estimation and Community Detection of Network Point Processes for Event Streams: Background

-Had only the event times been observed, a natural way for modeling this type of streaming data is to use the machinery of counting processes.
+consisting of triples where $(i_l, j_l, t_l)$ denotes a directed interaction from the $i_l$-th node to the $j_l$-th node at time $t_l$.
+Had only the event times been observed, without knowing the nodes involved in the interactions, a natural way for modeling this type of streaming data is to use the machinery of counting processes.
 Under this framework, $N(t)$ is used to denote the counting process, the number of events observed up to time $t$.
 Along with this, the conditional intensity function is defined as

 where $N[t, t+ dt)$ represents the number of events between time $t$ and $t+dt$ and $\mathcal H(t)$ is the history filtration which is mathematically defined as $\sigma(\{N(s), s < t\})$ \citep{daley2003introduction}.
-The simplest counting process is the Poisson process, under such case, the intensity function does not depend on time $t$, i.e., $\lambda(t) \equiv \lambda$.
-Another common type of counting process is self-exiting processes, that is, the intensity function is positively influenced by historical events.
-Among self-exciting processes, the Hawkes process has been widely used, including for modeling earthquake occurances and financial data \citep{ogata1988statistical,hawkes_hawkes_2018}.
+The simplest counting process is the homogeneous Poisson process, where the intensity function does not depend on time $t$, i.e., $\lambda(t) \equiv \lambda$.
+Another common type of counting process is the class of self-exiting processes, where the intensity function is positively influenced by historical events.
+Among self-exciting processes, the Hawkes process has been widely used, including for modeling earthquake occurrences and financial data \citep{ogata1988statistical,hawkes_hawkes_2018}.

-Similarly, network models have been widely used to model social network data, describing the interactions (edges) between users (vertices/nodes) in a network.
+Similarly, if we only observed the network structure $\mathcal{E}$ and not the event times, traditional statistical network models could be applied to this data.
 Network models consisting of binary or discrete edges between nodes are extensively studied in the statistical and machine learning literature.
-Perhaps the most widely used network model for binary edge networks is the stochastic block model.
+Perhaps the most widely used network model for binary edge networks is the stochastic block model (SBM).
 Stochastic block models assume that each node belongs to some latent cluster, with edges between nodes depending only on their latent cluster assignment \citep{nowicki_estimation_2001}.